ftyelbi/FastBlog/README.md

 ### Project Description

-FastBlog is a comprehensive blogging platform where users can register, log in, and manage their blog posts.
+FastBlog is a comprehensive blogging platform where users can log in, and manage their blog posts.
 It supports features such as creating new posts, editing existing posts, deleting posts, and viewing a list of all published posts.
 The application is built with a modern tech stack, ensuring a smooth and responsive user experience.

 ---